 Hollow point bullets come in an amazing array of styles, and among them is the boat tail.
-The hollow point boat tail bullet (HP-BT) is primarily a rifle ammunition used for hunting big game at long range, and is sometimes used as a coyote and wolf ammo.
+The hollow point boat tail bullet (HP-BT) – also known as the boat tail hollow point or BTHP ammo – is primarily a rifle ammunition used for hunting big game at long range, and is sometimes used as a coyote and wolf ammo.
 Like other hollow points, the bullet expands rapidly upon impact, creating a large wound channel and typically stopping most creatures in their tracks with that single shot.

 The boat tail design can increase accuracy and is preferred among many hand reloaders due to the tapered tail – which is relatively easy to combine with a casing without accidental scratching or denting.